Interesting Facts About Anchorage Alaska that take you from those humble beginnings as a rugged tent city, to today's modern town.

 And from all of that, the world would soon welcome a new town.

 From its humble beginnings, Anchorage has had many firsts along the way.

 To begin with, the city of tents was very hard to maintain.
 It was a muddy mess.
 The only water came from Ship Creek and eventually, tents had to be moved from out of the muck and mire along the creek to the side of what is now Government Hill.

-Soon the waters of Cook Inlet became home for many offshore businesses including lumber, hardware and other supplies.
+The waters of Cook Inlet soon became home to many offshore businesses, including lumber, hardware and other supplies.
 Yep, instead of getting in your car to go shopping, you got in a boat and headed out into the inlet for the nearest barge.

 Those considered were Winalaska, Matanuska, Homestead, Gateway, Terminal, Alaska City, and yes, Ship Creek.

-Another name that was considered was “Lane” after Secretary of the Interior, Franklin D. Lane.
+Another name considered was “Lane” after Secretary of the Interior, Franklin D. Lane.

 Alaska City received the most votes.
 Lane came in second.

-But the townsfolk were overruled by the U.S. Post Office who stepped in to make the final decision on the name of this new town.
+But the U.S. Post Office stepped in to make the final decision on the name of this new town.